Sexual Abuse and Molestation at Los Angeles Schools

 What Are the Warning Signs of Educator Sexual Misconduct?

 Educator sexual misconduct is not something any parent wants to think about.
 It is a travesty that should not occur under any circumstances.
-Sadly, unwanted physical sexual attention at school happens to about 3.5 million students every year.
-Nearly 4.5 million students report education sexual misconduct that does not include physical touching, such as sexual talk, sharing pornography, or masturbation.
+Sadly, unwanted physical sexual attention at school happens to about 1 in 10 students.
+Nearly 3.5 million students report education sexual misconduct that does not include physical touching, such as sexual talk, sharing pornography, or masturbation.
 These numbers are shocking, and point to a serious issue with educator sexual misconduct in our schools.
 Learning the warning signs as a parent or teacher can help you identify and put an end to this tragedy.

 Problems in School